 Singers Glen in Rockingham County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 33.112′ N, 78° 54.889′ W. Marker is in Singers Glen, Virginia, in Rockingham County.
-Marker can be reached from Singer Glen Road (Virginia Route 613) west of Kieffer Road (Virginia Route 876), on the left when traveling west.
-Touch for map.
-Marker is at or near this postal address: 9788 Singers Glen Road, Singers Glen VA 22850, United States of America.
+38° 33.066′ N, 78° 55.035′ W. Marker is in Singers Glen, Virginia, in Rockingham County.
+Marker is on Singers Glen Road (Virginia Route 613) 0.1 miles south of Glen School Circle (Virginia Touch for map.
+Marker is in this post office area: Singers Glen VA 22850, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Joseph Funk (about 800 feet away, measured in a direct line); Breneman-Turner Mill (approx. 2.8 miles away); Dr. Jessee Bennett (approx. 3˝ miles away); Baxter House (approx. 4.3 miles away); Lincoln's Virginia Ancestors (approx. 4.4 miles away); Elder John Kline Monument (approx. 5˝ miles away); Edgar Amos Love (approx. 7˝ miles away); Newtown Cemetery (approx. 7˝ miles away).
+Old Salem Church (about 800 feet away, measured in a direct line); Breneman-Turner Mill (approx. 2.9 miles away); Dr. Jessee Bennett (approx. 3.6 miles away); Baxter House (approx. 4.4 miles away); Lincoln's Virginia Ancestors (approx. 4˝ miles away); Elder John Kline Monument (approx. 5.7 miles away); Edgar Amos Love (approx. 7˝ miles away); Newtown Cemetery (approx. 7˝ miles away).